inossidabile/protector/README.md

 DSL of Protector is a Ruby block (or several) describing ACL separated into contexts (authorized user is a very typical example of a context).
 Each time the context of model changes, DSL blocks reevaluate internally to get an actual ACL that is then utilized internally to cut restricted actions.

-Protector follows an indestructive blocking strategy.
+Protector follows nondestructive blocking strategy.
 It returns `nil` when the forbidden field is requested and only checks creation (modification) capability during persisting.
 Even more: the latter is implemented as a model validation so it will seamlessly integrate into your typical workflow.

 This example is based on ActiveRecord but the code is mostly identical for any supported adapter.